atimpone/aws-foundation-journey/1-dev-environments/3-3-iam-policy-infra-dev-team.md

 This sample IAM policy is intended to be used as a starting point for access control as it applies to development team members accessing their development AWS accounts.
 Your organization is expected to understand this sample policy in detail before applying it.
 Over time, as your needs become more clear, you're expected to evolve this type of policy.

+---
+**Note: Initial iteration of development team permission set**

+In the near future, the sample policy will be updated with the requirement for an IAM Permission Boundary to be applied so that development team members cannot escalate privileges by creating new IAM roles that go beyond the intended permissions.
+See [Issue 15](https://github.com/ckamps/aws-foundation-journey/issues/15).

+---

 * [Sample Policy](#sample-policy)
 * [Intent of the Policy](#intent-of-the-policy)
 * [Requirements](#requirements)